dansiegel/Prism-Templates/ReadMe.md

 # Prism Quickstart Templates

-These templates are a prototype for the official Prism Templates to be released later this year.
-These templates will be released separately and in parallel.
+These templates are a prototype for the official Prism Templates.
 These templates have several major changes from the traditional templates you are used to from Xamarin or Prism.

 The core project uses netstandard1.4 by default, and can be overridden to use netstandard1.5, netstandard1.6 or netstandard2.0.
 Localization is supported and ready to go out of the box with this template.